Fred Johnston (writer): Life

 In 1986 he founded the poetry festival Cúirt, which became an annual literary festival in Galway and is now one of the largest of its kind in Ireland.
 He ended his association with it in 1988.

 In the 1990s he formed an Irish traditional folk group, Parson's Hat, which released two albums: Cutty Wren and The Better Match.
 Tracks by the group have been included on a number of compilation albums.

 In 2000 he received the Prix de l'Ambassade Translation bursary to work on translations of the French poet Michel Martin.
 He has also translated the Senegalese poet Babacar Sall, and more recently the Breton poet Colette Wittorski.

 In 2004 he received The Ireland Fund of Monaco bursary to be writer-in-residence for a month at the Princess Grace Irish Library in Monaco, where he continued working on his novel-in-progress The Neon Rose (published 2007), wrote some new poems, and sourced some Monégasque poems which he later translated.

 In 2005 he founded the Western Writers' Centre, or in Irish Ionad Scríbhneoiri Chaitlín Maude (the Caitlín Maude Writers' Centre, after the Galway Gaeltacht poet), which bills itself as "the only writers' centre West of the Shannon".
 The centre holds readings, lectures, workshops and courses, and organises the Gort literary festival.

-He has released two solo albums, Get You and Local Papers.
+He released two solo albums, Get You and Local Papers.

-Johnston has been a regular poetry reviewer for Poetry Ireland Review and Books Ireland and on occasion for the Southern Humanities Review, The Irish Times and Harpers & Queen, and has contributed to the literary magazines Orbis, New Letters, The Southern Review, The Seneca Review, and Irish Studies Review.
+Johnston was a regular poetry reviewer for Poetry Ireland Review and Books Ireland and on occasion for the Southern Humanities Review, The Irish Times and Harpers & Queen, and has contributed to the literary magazines Orbis, New Letters, The Southern Review, The Seneca Review, and Irish Studies Review.